hunterkingsbeer/hunterkingsbeer/README.md

 🎓 Finished my computer science degree at the Univeristy of Otago in 2021

 💻 Fullstack, with a focus on backend.
-Most days I'm using
+I'm using a handful of tech to create services that provide our platform with millions of lessons and content
-- .NET (F# & C#),
+- .NET (F# & C#)
-- Terraform, AWS, Azure,
+- Terraform, AWS, Azure & GitHub Actions
 - GraphQL, Elastic Search/Kibana
-to create services that provide our platform with millions of lessons and content!

 📱 I have a huge interest in mobile app development, specifically using Swift & SwiftUI - see my app [Receipted](https://apps.apple.com/nz/app/receipted/id1589713322) on the app store!